misterjacko/CPS-COVID-FE/README.md

 ## TODO
 - More informative popouts ie. School containing running 7 or 14 day averages/totals, weekly summaries etc.
-- make dots bigger as you zoom in
+- Make dots bigger as you zoom in
-- clean up css
+- Dark mode
+- Better geofencing
+- Is there a way to get around iOS godawful dropdown menu?
+- selector for showing only 7 or 14 day case data on map (dot size) or in the school bar graphs.

 ## Contact